eudisd/jobber/README.md

 # A craigslist jobs viewer extension for Google Chrome.
-It is my first extension.

 I made it very simple.
 It uses a synchronous XHR to refresh the latest craigslist jobs listing for software and engineering jobs.